Agara inscriptions and hero stones: Translation

-The text of the translation of the inscription is published in the Volume 9 of Epigraphia carnatica.
+The text has been published in Volume 9 of Epigraphia Carnatica.
+It reads as follows:

 "Be it well.
 In the victorious year of the Srirajya, under Satyavakya-Permmadi's Kali-yuga Hanuman, Nagattara, — the Iruvvuliyur odeya, Irugamayya's son Sriyamayya, fixed sluices to the two tanks, had the eastern tank built, and obtained the bittuvatta of the three tanks.
 Imprecation."

-Agara 1362CE Kamaiya Nayaka's donation inscription
+2. Agara Kamaiya Nayaka's donation inscription - 1362CE

-Agara is also home to a 14th-century CE Kannada inscription, which is a donatory inscription made during the reign of Kamaiya Nayaka's father, Kampanna Odeya, who was ruling the kingdom from Mulubaagil (Mulabagilu) at the time the grant was made.
-Kampanna Odeya was the son of Mahamandaleshwara Veera Bukkana Odeya (Bukka Raya I) of the Vijayanagara Empire.
+This hero stone inscription is written in the Kannada script and has been dated to the 14th-century CE.
+It is a donatory record made during the reign of Kamaiya Nayaka's father, Kampanna Odeya, the son of Mahamandaleshwara Veera Bukkana Odeya (Bukka Raya I) of the Vijayanagara Empire.
+Kampanna Odeya was ruling from Mulubaagil (Mulabagilu) at the time the stone was made.

-The purpose of this inscription is to document a tax-exempt perpetual grant (donation) bestowed by Kamaiya Nayaka, the son of Kampanna Odeya, to Taniappa, the son of Allalajeeya.
-The grant encompassed the village of Belattoor and all dry-wetlands within its four boundaries.
-Belattoor was situated in Torevalinaadu, which was positioned to the south of Sannenaadu.
-The donation was made in the presence of the Gavundas of the kingdom.
+The inscription documents a tax-exempt perpetual grant (i.e. a donation) bestowed by Kamaiya Nayaka to Taniappa, the son of Allalajeeya.
+The grant encompassed the village of Belattoor – situated in Torevalinaadu, south of Sannenaadu – and all dry and wet lands within its four boundaries.
+The donation was made in the presence of the Gavundas (village heads) of the kingdom, a term which has changed to related forms such as Gamunda, Gavaunda, Goundar, and Gauda since the 7th century.
+The inscription also reveals that Taniappa's father Allalajeeya originated from Yelahanka.

-The inscription also reveals that Taniappa's father, Allalajeeya, hailed from Yelahanka.
-The Gavundas is a term used to indicate village heads.
-Over time, the term has changed into other related forms, such as Gamunda, Gavaunda, Goundar, and Gauda.
-The inscription was first documented in Epigraphia carnatica, Volume 9.
-The term has been in continuous use from 7th century onwards.
-The inscription is presently housed in the Government Museum, Bengaluru.
+The inscription was first documented in Volume 9 of Epigraphia Carnatica, and as of May 2026 is housed in the Government Museum, Bengaluru.

 Discovery and dating

-This inscription was identified during field surveys based on information given in the Epigraphia carnatica Vol-9.
-The Epigraphia carnatica Vol 9 (1905ed) mentions this inscription as being brought to the Bangalore museum from Agara village.
-It is unclear why this inscription was installed at Agara.
-The Belathoor mentioned is most likely Belathur in the KR Puram region, which finds mention in an inscription.
-However, why the inscription was installed at Agara and not Belattor or Yelahanka is not clear.
-The inscription is dated Friday, 03-Jun-1362CE Julian as it is precisely mentioned in the inscription as "śakābda 1286 nĕya śobhakṛtu saṃ| jyeṣṭa śu11 bu".
+Agara Kamaiya Nayaka's donation inscription was identified during field surveys based on information in Epigraphia Carnatica, Volume 9.
+The 1905 edition of Epigraphia Carnatica records that the inscription was brought to the Bangalore museum from Agara village, but it is unclear why the inscription was installed at Agara rather than Belattoor or Yelahanka.
+(The Belattoor mentioned is most likely Belathur in the Krishnarajapuram region, as noted in an inscription.)

+The inscription is dated to Friday, 3 June 1362 CE (Julian calender) based on the text: "śakābda 1286 nĕya śobhakṛtu saṃ| jyeṣṭa śu11 bu".

 Physical characteristics

-The inscription is 148 cm tall and 123 cm wide.
-The Kannada characters are approximately 3 cm tall, 4 cm wide, and 0.24 cm deep (shallow depth).
+The inscription stone measures 148 cm tall by 123 cm wide, with the Kannada characters approximately 3 cm tall, 4 cm wide, and 0.24 cm deep.